 The violent nature of the film, the time span during which the action takes place, and even the environment in which the characters are located are reminiscent of Hooper’s “Texas Chainsaw Massacre”, with Aja’s film far more explicit in depicting violence, but also more layered at its core.
 With a bloodthirsty background, some of the topics the film deals with are sexuality, fetishism, intrusion into the human psyche and mind, which leads us to screenwriting decisions.

-The moves that “High Tension” pulls are brave, they provoke a rethinking of what was previously seen, their uncompromisingness does not leave the viewer indifferent.
+The moves that ‘Haute Tension’ (aka ‘High Tension’) pulls are brave, they provoke a rethinking of what has been previously seen, and their lack of compromise does not leave the viewer feeling bored.
 Feelings go to extremes, from complete delight to disgust and anger.
 The gray zone does not exist, the film has divided its audience into two completely opposite hemispheres, and this is exactly what makes this work special.